top of page

 ree

-It was a round gown (attaching at the shoulders and falling down the front) with long sleeves.
+It was a round gown (opening at the front) with long sleeves.
 It had a train, and the skirt gathered all around the waist.

 At the start of the year, Austen's gown probably had a natural waistline with slits in the side seams of the skirt to allow access to detachable pockets*, but by the end of the year, that waistline had probably been raised about halfway between the empire waistline and the natural waistline, and she'd lost her pockets.

 (Yes, this was the time ladies lost their pockets because the slimmer design didn't allow for discreet slits in the side seems.
 And *pockets were not sewn into the dress.
-They were attached to a belt that you tied around your waist under your dress and looked a little like a rectangular cloth bag or one of those medieval bags ladies used to wear.)
+They were attached to a belt that you tied around your waist under your dress and looked a little like a rectangular cloth bag or one of those medieval bags ladies used to wear.
+You'd access them through a slit in your dress.)

 FYI, reticules were not a thing yet.
-So, she didn't have one.
+So, Austen didn't have one at 18.
 Can you imagine how frustrating it must have been not to have a pocket or a reticule?
 By January 1795, ladies started to carry muffs to store their stuff in, but for a few months in 1794, things got pretty tricky.
+One resource suggested they stuffed their stuff in the wide sashes they wore around their waist.
+A friend wondered if they used their long sleeves.
+It's hard to know honestly, just that someone figured out a fashionable solution within a year.

-From the fashion plates, it seems Austen would have worn a neck handkerchief (also called a chemisette).
+From the fashion plates and books, it seems Austen would have worn a neck handkerchief (also called a chemisette).

 In her letters, Jane followed the fashions about what to put in your hair or on your hats, so she probably had a big feather or two in her hair since the fashion plates had those too.
 Can't say I'm a fan of those.
 What about you?
 Do you like the feathers?